Meet the black Americans going home to China

 "I keep thinking to myself, why is everything so wet and slimy?"

-"I've been eating a lot of granola bars."
+Hayes, a picky eater who doesn't eat beef, pork or duck, staples of Chinese cuisine, says, "I've been eating a lot of granola bars."

-Note: This article was updated on December 27, 2016 to correctly identify the heritage of Paula Madison's father, and to correct a quote at Madison's request.